tanzhu91/Sentiment-Analysis-App/README.md

   - 📂 Support for CSV and TXT file uploads for bulk sentiment analysis
   - 🔍 Integration of multiple NLP models for deeper sentiment insights

-Stay tuned for updates as the project evolves! 🚀

 ![Screenshot (83)](https://github.com/user-attachments/assets/55f65374-3aa1-43b6-82d6-7a08dfe84531)